ItsCubeTime/FastPBR/README.md

 # Install instructions

+*If you prefer a video guide: https://youtu.be/wev76s-1FG0*

 1. [Download](https://github.com/ItsCubeTime/FastPBR/releases) and install the addon .zip file like usual (via Top Panel > Edit > Preferences > Add-ons > Install > select the zip).

+2. As of v1.7.0, after the initial activation of the addon you should now see an error message asking you to restart Blender to complete the installation.
+If you see this, simply restart Blender and activate the addon once more.

-2. You should now see the dedicated "Fast PBR Viewpot Render" panel in In "your 3D viewport > Left side Bar/foldout panel (N is the default hotkey to open/close) > Fast > Fast PBR".
+3. You should now see the dedicated "Fast PBR Viewpot Render" panel in In "your 3D viewport > Left side Bar/foldout panel (N is the default hotkey to open/close) > Fast > Fast PBR".

 4. Optional step if your normal matcap doesnt install automatically: Download the FastPBRNormalMatCap.exr attached in any of the [releases](https://github.com/ItsCubeTime/FastPBR/releases) (as of 1.2.1 and up the exr file is bundled as a part of the zip file for convenience) and install it as a matCap in Blender (& make sure you dont rename it, the script utelizes the matcap to generate the normal maps):
 ![image](https://user-images.githubusercontent.com/20190653/136703921-1df20cef-71d8-4ca2-af3f-72d43ecad2f3.png)